DataDog/integrations-core/dotnetclr/README.md

 ## Overview

-Get metrics from dotnetclr service in real time to:
+Get metrics from Dotnetclr service in real time to:

-* Visualize and monitor dotnetclr states
+* Visualize and monitor Dotnetclr states
-* Be notified about dotnetclr failovers and events.
+* Be notified about Dotnetclr failovers and events.

 ## Installation